rabipelais/Flutter-Facebook-Sign-In-Plugin/README.md

 Flutter plugin implementing native Facebook sdks for authentication.
 This plugin works on iOS and Android.

-## Android Setup (The example app includes an example of the implementation)
+## Android Setup (The example app includes an example of the setup)
 ### Step 1
 - In `android/app/src/main/res` create a new map called "values" (you can skip this if you already have this map).
 - Create a new file in the "values" directory called "strings.xml" (you can skip this if you already have this file).